Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 Clone `NCEPLIB-grib_util` from [NOAA-EMC GitHub](https://github.com/NOAA-EMC/NCEPLIBS-grib_util) website.
 The steps for compiling dependencies and utility can be found in `ncep-lib-utils/ncep_lib_utils.sh`.
 It is recommended that each dependency be compiled separately to ensure successful compilation. </br></br>
 In the script you see `make -j4` which means that the compilation will be done in parallel using 4 threads.
 You can change the number of threads.
 The rule of thumb seems to be `-j <number of cores>` or `-j <number of cores * 1.5>`.
 Increasing too high may result in slower performance.</br></br>
-The third-party libraries `Jasper`, `libpng`, and `zlib` must be installed before the dependencies are compiled.
+The third-party libraries `Jasper`, `libpng`, `zlib`, `BLAS`, and `LAPACK` must be installed before the dependencies are compiled.
-On MacOS, you can install these dependencies using Homebrew: `brew install jasper`, `brew install libpng`, and `brew install zlib`.
+On MacOS, you can install these dependencies using Homebrew: `brew install jasper`, `brew install libpng`, `brew install zlib`, and `brew install openblas`.
+The `openblas` installs both BLAS and LAPACK libraries. </br></br>

+If you encounter compilation problems with tools other than the cnvgrib tool, you can disable compilation by commenting out tool names in ncep-lib-utils/NCEPLIBS-grib_util/src/CMakeLists.txt (e.g. # add_subdirectory(tocgrib)).

 ### 4.7 Install CDO (FL only)